At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 Slip, slop, slap: What’s wrong with that?

-Vitamin D is a fat-soluble vitamin that is found in very few foods.
+As we uncover new information, it's crucial to reassess the relationship between sun protection and vitamin D. Vitamin D is a fat-soluble vitamin that is found in very few foods.
 Sometimes it is added to foods and it can be taken as a supplement, but the easiest way to get your daily intake of Vitamin D is by going outdoors.
 Your body manufactures vitamin D in a three-step process.

 When rays in the invisible ultraviolet light are absorbed into the skin, they stimulate skin cells to produce vitamin D precursors.
 The liver converts these precursors to calcidiol, which the kidneys convert into a bio-available vitamin that the body can use.